 - Adding warmth to beans and stews

-Annatto isn’t just about aesthetics—it brings some serious nutritional value to the table.
+Annatto isn’t just about aesthetics—it brings nutritional value to the table.
 It’s rich in carotenoids like bixin and norbixin, which give it that vibrant color and have antioxidant properties.
+These compounds support overall health by protecting cells from damage.

 Cooking Tips with Annatto